SamarZiadat/Community-Library/README.md

 View the live project [here](https://digg.herokuapp.com/).

 Digg is a command line interface styled application that allows users to manage their home vinyl record collections.
 The app functions as a management system that allows users to easily access an overview of their collection and edit it, without having to manually dig through their home vinyl collection.
-Vinyl collections, especially if large, can be a challenge to manually search through (unlike books, CDs, or cassettes, for example, which have spines).
 The act of looking through ones vinyl collection, or searching through crates of vinyl in a record store, is known as ['digging' or 'crate digging'](https://en.wiktionary.org/wiki/cratedigger) in the vinyl-collecting community - hence the name 'Digg'.

 ![enter image description here](https://github.com/SamarZiadat/Vinyl-Collection-Management-System/blob/main/documentation/supporting-images/mockup.png?raw=true)